boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    The mapping between 5QI and
    DSCP is out of scope for this document.
 Mapping recommendations are documented, e.g., in {{?I-D.henry-tsvwg-diffserv-to-qci}}.

-   Each slice
-   might have flows with multiple 5QIs, thus there could be many different 5QIs being deployed.
+   Each slice service might have flows with multiple 5QIs, thus there could be many different 5QIs being deployed.
 5QIs (or, more precisely, corresponding DSCP values) are visible to the TN domain at SDP (i.e., at the edge of the TN domain).